Elder-Soares-in-DRC-1-2.jpg

 Elder and Sister Soares Visit Brazzaville

-On Thursday, May 22, 2025, the BYU Global Education Center and the Institute of Religion in Brazzaville, Republic of the Congo, welcomed a historic and spiritually uplifting visit.
-Elder Ulisses Soares of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints, accompanied by his wife, Sister Rosana Soares, met with students and local leaders as part of his Central Africa ministry tour.
+On Thursday, May 22, 2025, the BYU Global Education Center and the Institute of Religion in Brazzaville, Republic of the Congo, had a historic and spiritually uplifting visit.
+Elder Soares, accompanied by his wife, Rosana, met with students and local leaders.
 They were joined by Elder Thierry K. Mutombo, President of the Africa Central Area, and his wife, along with Elder Charden Ndinga and his wife.
-The visit was marked by messages of encouragement, testimony, and a reaffirmation of divine identity and purpose for the rising generation.
+The visit was marked by messages of encouragement, testimony and a reaffirmation of divine identity and purpose for the rising generation.

 - Elder-Soares-in-Brazzaville-1.jpg